-Chastising younger generations isn’t exactly a new tactic for attracting eyeballs employed by certain sections of the US and UK media.
-Moral panics against the ‘youf’ are almost as old as the press itself.
+Chastising younger generations isn’t exactly a new media tactic for attracting eyeballs.
+Moral panics against the youth are almost as old as the press itself.
 However, there is an extra level of cynicism now when older columnists and media figures swing at Gen Z.

 For older members of that generation (18-24s – the youngest are still 10, remember), the first news story they’ll likely recall was the all-but complete meltdown of the global economy in 2008/9, not to mention the hours of footage of polar ice sheets cascading into the ocean.
 Through their teen years, they came to understand politics through anger, extremes, and zero-tolerance approaches.
 Then, as they came into adulthood and prepared to move into university or the world of work, their careers became collateral damage in the decision to fight coronavirus with lockdowns.